 How long will the sedation last?

-Typically, the sedation will last from two hours to six hours, depending on how much is needed for the procedure.
+Typically, the effects of sedation dentistry will last from two hours to six hours, depending on how much is needed for the procedure.

 Will I need someone to come with me to the appointment?

 Yes, you’ll need a friend or family member to drive you to our office and pick you up afterward.